If you use older iPhone models before the iPhone 12, you will have to accept that you cannot use the iOS 17 features below.

 iOS 17 brings familiar iMessage effects like hearts, balloons, fireworks, confetti, lasers, and more to FaceTime calls.
 These augmented reality effects fill the camera frame and work in compatible third-party video conferencing apps, including Zoom and WebEx.

-FaceTime gesture responses require the front camera on iPhone 12 or later
+FaceTime gesture responses require the front camera on iPhone 12 and later

-Users can invoke real-time reactions manually or with a simple hand gesture like a thumbs up.
+Users can invoke real-time reactions manually or with a simple hand gesture like a thumbs-up.
 However, gesture responses are limited to iPhone 12 and later when using the front camera.
-On older models capable of running iOS 17, such as the iPhone 11, XS, XR, and SE (2020), users will need to manually enable them via Control Center.
+On older models capable of running iOS 17, such as the iPhone 11, XS, XR, and SE (2020), users will need to manually activate them via Control Center.

 Inline typing prediction

 Machine learning in iOS 17 analyzes each keystroke to predict what users might type next, allowing users to complete words or entire sentences.
-Press the spacebar while typing in apps like Messages or Notes to use predictive text suggestions in gray.
+Press the spacebar when typing in apps like Messages or Notes to use the grayed-out predictive text suggestions.

 This feature can speed up typing significantly, but it only works on iPhone 12 and later when using an English keyboard.
 Getting inline suggestions for completing words and sentences isn't supported on iPhone 11 and earlier models.
 Additionally, it doesn't work in third-party keyboard apps like Google's Gboard and Microsoft's SwiftKey.

-According to Apple’s press release, iOS 17’s enhanced autocorrect has been redesigned around an advanced on-device machine learning language model for word prediction.
-In addition to better accuracy, temporary edits are underlined to visually indicate changes.
-The new language model also helps the feature correct more types of grammatical errors throughout a sentence than before.
+According to Apple's press release, iOS 17's enhanced autocorrect has been redesigned around an advanced on-device machine learning language model for word prediction.
+In addition to better accuracy, temporary corrections are underlined to visualize the changes.
+The new language model also helps the feature correct more types of grammar errors throughout the sentence than before.

 Advanced auto-correct features are also limited